elinor-code/Eldoria-bot/PRIVACY_POLICY.md

 ## 2. Scope of This Policy

-**2.1** This Policy applies exclusively to data collected and processed by the Eldoria Bot through its own systems and databases.
+**2.1** This Policy applies exclusively to data collected and processed by the Eldoria Bot through its own systems.
 It does not apply to:

    (a) Data collected by Discord, Inc. through its platform (governed by Discord's own [Privacy Policy](https://discord.com/privacy));
    (b) Data collected by third-party websites, services, or bots linked to or from the Service;
    (c) Data collected offline or through non-Discord channels, unless explicitly referenced herein.

 **2.2** The Developer does not control and is not responsible for the data collection practices of Discord or any third-party service.
 We encourage you to review Discord's Privacy Policy to understand how Discord handles your data.